Regional television in Australia: Aggregation

-The Hawke Labor government of the 1980s introduced a system of regional equalisation, known as aggregation, which would provide regional viewers with the same viewing choice as their metropolitan counterparts.
+The Hawke government of the 1980s introduced a system of regional equalisation, known as aggregation, which would provide regional viewers with the same viewing choice as their metropolitan counterparts.

 Local stations protested at this proposal, arguing that their profits would fall, and that local output would also decrease.
 They offered their own proposal, whereby the existing operator would be allowed to operate relays of the other two networks, allowing a combination of both viewer choice and local programming.
 If NBN were to take the Nine affiliation, for example, their two relays would offer programs from the Seven and Ten networks, direct from Sydney.
 This proposal was, however, rejected.

 The new system would allow stations to transmit into neighbouring markets, as an affiliate of one of the three metropolitan networks.
 For instance, before aggregation, there were three separate licence areas in northern New South Wales – Newcastle, New England, and the Mid North Coast, each served by a single commercial station.
 After aggregation, these three licence areas merged, with the three stations in direct competition for viewers.

 Soon after realising they had lost their battle with the government, the stations began to organise affiliations with metro networks.
 Stations that hadn't joined forces beforehand began to merge and form new networks: